6 Best website builders for church 2024

 For that, GoDaddy offers InSight.
 It's a data-crunching system, that offers you specific help in order to reach your goals, and judges your attempts at reaching them.

-Not only do I find Insight to be rather helpful — especially for those new to marketing — but I also appreciate that you don’t need to have any marketing knowledge beforehand.
+Not only do we find Insight to be rather helpful — especially for those new to marketing — but we also appreciate that you don’t need to have any marketing knowledge beforehand.
 There’s nothing to it, except following the generated plan.

 Email marketing and social media posting (directly from the GoDaddy dashboard) is added automatically to all GoDaddy website plans.
 The $9.99/month Basic plan lets you connect 1 social media platform and reach out to your community via 100 monthly emails.
 Meanwhile, the most expensive plan costs $16.99/month and includes eCommerce, unlimited social media posting, and up to 25,000 monthly social media posts.